 Clothing is sometimes the source of contact dermatitis, an allergic reaction.
 Dyes, resins and formaldehyde used in processing fabrics as likely sources of reactions, and note that synthetic fibers and wool can act as irritants.
 Thus, organic cotton clothing, made without these potential allergens and irritants, may feel better to the skin.

 Modal fabric is a natural type of rayon, but dyes just like cotton and is colorfast when washed in warm water.
-Made by spinning reconstituted cellulose from beech trees, this fabric type is 50% more water absorbent per unit volume than cotton.
+It is made by spinning reconstituted cellulose from beech trees.
 These fabrics are known for their smoothness and softness.

 One of the advantages of modal is its resistance to shrinkage.
 Modal is also less likely to fade or to form pills as a result of friction.
 Its smoothness also makes hard water deposits less likely to adhere to the surface, so the fabric stays soft through repeated washings.